For information on how we are working to keep our community safe please read our COVID-19 information.

 CTST Board Director

-Bruce commenced as a Volunteer CTST driver in April 2016 and was appointed to the Board in November 2017.
-Bruce also serves as a Government appointee on the State Fire Commission representing the Tasmanian Retained Volunteer Firefighters Association (TRVFA) and has been on that Board since 2007.
+Bruce also serves as a government appointee on the State Fire Commission representing the Tasmanian Retained Volunteer Firefighters Association (TRVFA) and has been on that Board since 2007.

 His working life has been in Local Government Administration, the last 35 years in management positions.
 These included General Manager King Island Council, Deputy Manager Wynyard Council, Administration Manager Burnie City Council, shared Risk and OH & S Manager Waratah/Wynyard and Circular Head Councils.
 When he retired in 2016 he was serving as Manager Corporate Services for those two Councils.